 - The patient may be in a position to address them but, even if they are unavoidable, the mere fact that someone has discussed them and lent an empathetic ear can be therapeutic.

-- Drug or alcohol abuse may need to be addressed.
+- Drug or alcohol misuse may need to be addressed.